rsun050/handy-dandy/README.md

 Going forward, I want to improve my planning by including more concrete implementation details, specific GameObjects, components, and scripts so that the transition from proposal to development is smoother.

 #### Michael Lopez
+I mainly worked on setting the world up in Unity, but I made some small script improvements.
+I wrote a script that lets the player switch between First-Person and Third-Person views just by clicking a button on their keyboard.
+I also built a settings screen with a Slider so the player can change their mouse sensitivity, which involved creating a variable to save that speed.
+I made several of the models you see in the game, such as the lake, cave, player, houses, terrain, and trees.
+I also made Animation Controllers for the player and the different NPCs, along with their indivudal animations.
+This meant I had to plug in my animations and set up the logic (like "Can_Walk") so the character actually moves when they're supposed to.

+Looking back at our original plan, it was okay, but I missed a few small things that turned out to be really important.
+For example, I didn't realize I’d need a Mouse Sensitivity setting until I actually started playing the game and realized the camera moved too fast.
+I also really underestimated how long Animations would take.
+Even though my animations were simple, getting them to work right inside Unity took a lot of extra time.
+To stay organized, I started using a simple Checklist to keep track of these new tasks.
+Next time, I’m going to plan for extra "fix-it" time and break my tasks down into much smaller steps so I don't get overwhelmed by the little details.

 <hr>